laminlabs/lamin-blog/docs/hello.md

 We just launched [lamin.ai](https://lamin.ai) as a place for sharing prototypes with our beta customers and collaborators.
 Over time, we'll add public releases and use this blog to explain our work.

-Why Lamin?
+Why _Lamin_?
 It's a metaphor for an interfacing layer between biology and computing.
 [Lamin proteins](https://en.wikipedia.org/wiki/Lamin) make up the essential filament layer that provides the cell nucleus with structural and functional support.

 :::{figure-md}